Now it is easier than ever to launch a technology startup

 Back in the day, if you needed to manufacture a part or design your own circuit board, it was quite an ordeal.
 Not only was it costly, but you would have to wait between 6 to 12 months before your order was even delivered.
 Not that way today.
 Currently, there is an army of manufacturers and designers that are waiting to fulfill any order in half the time.
 In just mere weeks of placing your order, your order will be delivered at a fraction of the costs.

 There was once a time when you would need to involve the skills of a hardcore programmer.
-It would also take months and sometimes years of development before the launch of your product.
+It would also take months and sometimes years of development solutions for startups before the launch of your product.
 Today in just a few weeks you can put together a working prototype using one of the latest technologies, and in some cases, you don’t even need to be a programmer.
 In the past, to get the appropriate feedback from your customers, you would have to spend days reaching out to them and hopefully get some feedback.
 Today you can instantly get feedback via so many social media channels.
 In some cases, many users will volunteer to provide that feedback to you.

 Same goes for so many other aspects of a new business – marketing, sales, payments, shipping, customer support and much… much… more.